Bobertkiller/pelops-solver/README.md

-# simplex-calculator
+# Pelops-Solver
-it is a collage project that can give you the result of the simplex method
+it is a personal project, made for practice purposes and self improvement